openvinotoolkit/open_model_zoo/demos/multi_channel_face_detection_demo/cpp/README.md

 ### Input Video Sources

-General parameter for input video source is `-i`.
-Use it to specify video files or web cameras as input video sources.
-You can also run the demo on web cameras and video files simultaneously by specifying both parameters: `-i <webcam_id0>,<webcam_id1>,<video_file1>,<video_file2>` with paths to webcams and video files separated by a comma.
-To run the demo with a single input source(a web camera or a video file), but several channels, specify an additional parameter, `duplicate_num`, for example: `-duplicate_num 3`.
-You will see four channels: one real and three duplicated.
+General parameter for input source is `-i`.
+You can run the demo on web cameras and video files simultaneously by specifying: `-i <webcam_id0>,<webcam_id1>,<video_file1>,<video_file2>` with paths to webcams and video files separated by a comma.
+To run the demo with a single input source (a web camera or a video file), but several channels, specify an additional parameter, `duplicate_num`, for example: `-duplicate_num 4`.
+You will see four channels.
 With several input sources, the `-duplicate_num` parameter will duplicate each of them.

 Below are some examples of demo input specification: